cullyn-inverba/cullyn-inverba/README.md

 ## Using Git

 It's not necessary to use git to get the most out of this repository, most of it can be viewed on GitHub.
-However, I will be ~~adding slides provided by instructors~~ (I have been requested not to do this), other class dependent resources, and constant updates to notes as the term progresses.
-Rather than having to tediously download needed resources through d2l, or having to constantly revisit this page, then you can instead capitalize on the time I will take doing it for myself&mdash;sharing it is the easy part.
+However, I will be collecting all class dependent resources I can, plus it allows you to stay up to date with constant updates to my notes as the term progresses.
+So rather than having to tediously download needed resources through d2l, or having to constantly revisit this page, then you can instead capitalize on the time I will take doing it for myself&mdash;sharing it is the easy part.

 **Steps to update your local files with this repository**